Pinoy Food, Pinoy Cooking, Filipino Food Recipes and Photoblog

 Pumpkin Pie, The Old-Fashioned Way

-Now that it is Fall in Missouri, there is an abundance of pumpkin.
-I see it everywhere.
-Knowing that I won’t be around on Thanksgiving day, my sister-in-law baked me a pumpkin pie.
+It is almost Thanksgiving day in the USA.
+A few years ago, my sister-in-law baked me a pumpkin pie.
 I loved it.
 I love the pumpkin spice.
 It reminds me a bit of fruitcake.
 One doesn’t even have to buy pumpkin spice if it is not readily available in your cupboard.
 Just mix 1 teaspoon ginger, 4 teaspoons cinnamon, 1/2 teaspoon allspice, 1/2 teaspoon nutmeg and 1/2 teaspoon cloves then after mixing, store in a cool dry place.
-Anyway, here is the recipe.

 Crust